rooseveltframework/roosevelt/README.md

 - `staticsRoot`: Relative path on filesystem to where your static assets are located.
 By default this folder will not be made public, but is instead meant to store unprocessed or uncompressed source assets.
   - Default: `statics`
-- `cssPath`: Relative path on filesystem to where your CSS files are located.
+- `cssPath`: Subdirectory within `staticsRoot` where your CSS files are located.
 By default this folder will not be made public, but is instead meant to store unminified CSS source files which will be minified and stored elsewhere when the app is started.
   - Default: `css`
 - `cssCompiler`: Which CSS preprocessor, if any, to use.
 Must also be marked as a dependency in your app's package.json.
 Set to `none` to use no CSS preprocessor.
   - Default: `{nodeModule: 'roosevelt-less', params: {compress: true}}`.
-  - Also by default the Node module `roosevelt-less` is marked as a dependency in package.json.
+  - Also by default the Node module [roosevelt-less](https://github.com/kethinov/roosevelt-less) is marked as a dependency in package.json.
 - `cssCompilerWhitelist`: Whitelist of CSS files to compile as an array.
 Leave undefined to compile all files.
   - Default: `undefined`
 - `cssCompiledOutput`: Where to place compiled CSS files.
 This folder will be made public by default.
   - Default: `.build/css`
-- `jsPath`: Relative path on filesystem to where your JS files are located.
+- `jsPath`: Subdirectory within `staticsRoot` where your JS files are located.
 By default this folder will not be made public, but is instead meant to store unminified JS source files which will be minified and stored elsewhere when the app is started.
   - Default: `js`
 - `jsCompiler`: Which JS minifier, if any, to use.
 Must also be marked as a dependency in your app's package.json.
 Set to `none` to use no JS minifier.
   - Default: `{nodeModule: 'roosevelt-closure', params: {compilation_level: 'ADVANCED_OPTIMIZATIONS'}}`.
-  - Also by default the Node module `roosevelt-closure` is marked as a dependency in package.json.
+  - Also by default the Node module [roosevelt-closure](https://github.com/kethinov/roosevelt-closure) is marked as a dependency in package.json.
 - `jsCompilerWhitelist`: Whitelist of JS files to compile as an array.
 Leave undefined to compile all files.
   - Default: `undefined`
 - `jsCompiledOutput`: Where to place compiled JS files.
 This folder will be made public by default.